This section goes into the conceptual steps of your application, which will monitor or remotely control your devices.

 In case the user is allowed to see the data requested, this will be presented (in JSON notation)

-In case the Thing/Feature does not exist or the user is not authorized (in the Policy) the response will report the failure with a respective description.
+In case the thing or its feature does not exist (or the user is not authorized - via the policy) the response will report the failure with a respective description.

 Get familiar with the resources that can be requested by API

-Here a list of the main requests your application will probably need to implement:
+Here is a list of the main requests your application will probably need to implement:

 Reading the thing resources: